-Atom Nucleus is an 11 plus online course that tailors your child's personalised learning journey to cover all elements of Skipton Girls’ High School 11 plus at the right pace for them.
+Atom Home is an adaptive 11 plus online course that tailors your child's personalised learning journey.
+They'll be able to cover all elements of 11 plus verbal and non-verbal reasoning at the pace that's right for them.

 Wondering how to make sure your child covers the depth and breadth of the entire 11 plus curriculum, stays on track with their progress, and gets help when they're stuck?
 Online learning is a particularly efficient, cost-effective (and fun) way to do this!